JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 #### Dropping out a note by putting it in pitch 15

 Another way to drop out a note is to select the **Rest 15** toggle button, and use some method (usually a phase gate) to make the desired note appear on the top row of the sequence grid.
-This technique is demonstrated in the Figure 28, where the top row of the sequence grid is now labeled **REST**.
+This technique is demonstrated in Figure 28, where the top row of the sequence grid is now labeled **REST**.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/twinkle_lead_c_qmp.png?lastModify=1645808687)